Aarhus University Seal

 • Introduction to electronic data processing

-• Understanding of the phases in a research process
+• Comprehension of the phases in a research process

 • Quantitative analysis (regression)

-• The opportunities and challenges by talking about cause-effect relations by the use of quantitative data (causal inferens).
+• The opportunities and challenges of talking about cause–effect relations with the use of quantitative data (causal inference)

 It is only possible to follow courses offered by the Department of Political Science.

-Many courses have specific pre-requisites, and it is your own responsibility to make sure that you meet the requirements for enrollment.
+Many courses have specific prerequisites, and it is your own responsibility to ensure that you meet the requirements for enrolment.
 Please consider the stated requirements as well as the general content of the course.
 This is important as you may struggle to follow the teaching and pass the exam if you do not have the necessary background.

 ECTS and study load requirements

 Courses are 10 ECTS each.
-You must enroll in courses corresponding to 30 ECTS per semester.
-In autumn/fall semester there is a mandatory course for exchange students on Danish Welfare.
+You enrol in courses up to 30 ECTS per semester.
+In the fall semester, there is a mandatory course for exchange students on Danish Politics and the Welfare State.

 Courses offered Autumn/Fall 2023